 To clean bones and skulls I use water maceration and diluted hydrogen peroxide to make them brighter.
 For taxidermy I mostly use parts of an animal and use borax to preserve them.

-Keep in mind that bones and other remains can often be slightly damaged. after cleaning bones, they can keep their natural patina and we show it in our work sometimes.
-Major flaws are always described in listings.
-Minor flaws are part of an animal once lived in the wild and are also mentioned.
+Keep in mind that bones and other remains can often be slightly damaged.
+Even after cleaning as mentioned above they can keep their natural patina and we sometimes show this in my work.
+Minor and major flaws are always described in listings.

-Every now and then we work with human bones.
-These bones are late victorian and are over 100 years old.
+Every now and then I work with human bones.
+These bones are late Victorian and are over 100 years old.

 Bones over 100 years old are legal to own, buy and sell in this country.
 If younger than 100 years, a license is needed.
-The bones we work with are over 100 years and from the late Victorian era.
+The bones I work with are over 100 years and from the late Victorian era.
 They are part from old medical science skeletons.
-We treat them with the utmost respect and try to make something unique out of the bones.
-Note that we never ever go out and dig up graves, so you know! (believe me, people do wonder and carefully ask!)
-We are always happy to answer any more questions.
-We will post Human bone pieces and jewellery within the UK only.
+I treat them with the utmost respect and try to make something unique out of the bones.
+Note that I never ever go out and dig up graves, so you know! (believe me, I've had the question a few times!)
+I am always happy to answer any more questions.

 Here in the UK, the Human Tissue Act (2004) states that it is an offence to engage in commercial dealings of material for the purposes of transplantation.
 This covers soft tissues and does not specifically refer to bones.
 However, the latest relevant update on the HTA website (https://www.hta.gov.uk/policies/sale-bodies-body-parts-and-tissue) reads...

 "The HT Act is, however, silent on the sale of bodies, body parts or tissue for other purposes and such sales are therefore outside the remit of the HTA" with the exception that the sale of items of human tissue are not "visible to the public whilst on sale".